Selecting a position on paper is easy – implementing it is hard.

 Boost Juice is a great example of a company that stuck to its core offering.
 It offers smoothies that are positioned as tasty and healthy.
 They are a classic specialist (or variety-based position).
 Once they had conquered Australia, they had two options to grow:

 - Transition into a ‘needs-based’ position (a one-stop shop)

 The growth trap is powerful; it would have been pulling Boost to expand their product lines.
 They could have offered fresh sandwiches, wraps, salads, and more.
 However imagine the complexity that adds to their supply chain, training, marketing, service experience, and more.

-Instead, they avoided the growth trap and chose to deepen their position; they had the same position and product offerings, and expanded globally.
+Instead, they chose to deepen their position.
+They kept the same position and product line, and expanded globally.
 They already had the recipe for success; they just rolled it out to a larger area.
-Their brand remained as the specialist in that category, and they became an even bigger success.
+By leveraging their brand and position, they became an even bigger success.

 Porter, M. (1996).
 What is strategy?.
 Harvard Business Review, (Nov-Dec 1996).